MzeroMiko/VMamba/README.md

 ## Getting Started

-- For installation, training and testing, please see [modelcard.sh](modelcard.sh) for detailed instructions.
+- For installation, training, and testing, please see [modelcard.sh](modelcard.sh) for detailed instructions.

 ## Citation